 Do you get tired of being forced to stay indoors during the hot summer days?
-Do you wish your children could break away from video screens and play outside?
 The need to stay near an air conditioner during summertime can make you feel like a prisoner in your own home, with all the windows and doors tightly closed.

 Similarly, if you manage a warehouse or garage, your workers may run the risk of heat exhaustion or heat stroke simply by doing their jobs during summer weather.
-Many industrial environments involve hazardous high temperatures, making it difficult for workers to concentrate.
 The United Steel Workers has published guidelines for employers, pointing out the health and safety hazards of excessively hot workplaces.